Mustard plant: Species

-White mustard (Sinapis alba) grows wild in North Africa, West Asia, and Mediterranean Europe, and has spread farther by long cultivation; brown mustard (Brassica juncea), originally from the foothills of the Himalayas, is grown commercially in India, Canada, the United Kingdom, Denmark, Bangladesh and the United States; black mustard (Brassica nigra) is grown in Argentina, Chile, the US, and some European countries.
+White mustard (Sinapis alba) grows wild in North Africa, West Asia, and Mediterranean Europe, and has spread further by long cultivation; brown mustard (Brassica juncea), initially from the foothills of the Himalayas, is grown commercially in India, Canada, the United Kingdom, Denmark, Bangladesh and the United States; black mustard (Brassica nigra) is grown in Argentina, Chile, the US, and some European countries.
 Canada and Nepal are the world's major producers of mustard seed, between them accounting for around 57% of world production in 2010.
 White mustard is commonly used as a cover crop in Europe (between UK and Ukraine).
-Many varieties exist, e.g., in Germany and the Netherlands, mainly differing in lateness of flowering and resistance against white beet-cyst nematode (Heterodera schachtii).
+Many varieties exist, e.g., in Germany and the Netherlands, mostly differing in lateness of flowering and resistance against white beet-cyst nematode (Heterodera schachtii).
 Farmers prefer late-flowering varieties, which do not produce seeds; they may become weeds in the subsequent year.
 Early vigor is important to cover the soil quickly and suppress weeds and protect the soil against erosion.
 In rotations with sugar beets, suppression of the white beet-cyst nematode is an important trait.
 Resistant white mustard varieties reduce nematode populations by 70–90%.

-Recent research has studied varieties of mustards with high oil contents for use in the production of biodiesel, a renewable liquid fuel similar to diesel fuel.
-The biodiesel made from mustard oil has good flow properties and cetane ratings.
-The leftover meal after pressing out the oil has also been found to be an effective pesticide.
+Mustard species are a common host plant to Phaedon cochleariae, a beetle native to Europe.
+Due to their particular diet, they have been colloquially referred to as mustard leaf beetles.

-A genetic relationship between many species of mustard, along with turnips, cabbage, horseradish, wasabi and their respective derivatives, has been observed and is described as the triangle of U.
+Species in another Brassicacea genus, Sisymbrium, are also commonly referred to as mustards, and their seeds and leaves are used for culinary purposes.